Belkacz/Card-Validator/README.md

 ### Open Card Validator Node
-Card-Validator-Node.js is created to opne in Node on ur computer.
-This code is littele diff, beacuse of prompt in Node.js (i used v14.18.3) dont work the same as on replity or ur browser.] to open this one u need download repo by:
+Card-Validator-Node.js is created to open in NodeJS on ur terminal.
+This code is little difference, beacuse prompt in Node.js (i used v14.18.3) dont work the same as on replity or ur browser. to open this one u need download repo by:
 ```
 git clone https://github.com/Belkacz/Card-Validator